Antimicrobial Stewardship

 - Have I ordered appropriate cultures before starting antibiotics?

-- What empiric therapy should I intiate?
+- What empiric therapy should I initiate?

 Every day of antibiotic therapy